 Plot Summary: Coffee Prince

-On the other hand, Go Eun-chan, played by Yoon Eun-hye, is struggling to make ends meet, even with her multiple jobs.
-So when she bumps into Han-kyul and he asks her to pretend to be his gay lover (so grams will stop setting him up on blind dates), Eun-hye finds herself saying yes.
-She even begs him to let her work at his coffee shop where she pretends to be a guy for as long as she can.
+Go Eun-chan, played by Yoon Eun-hye, struggles to make ends meet, even with multiple jobs.
+When she bumps into Han-kyul and he offers to pay her money to pretend to be his gay lover (so grams will stop setting him up on blind dates), Eun-hye says yes.
+She begs him to let her work at his coffee shop, where she pretends to be a guy for as long as she can.

 Business Lessons from Coffee Prince

 Lastly, this business K-drama highlights the value of hard work and responsibility, even if you're well-off.
-And sometimes, all we need is that one little push to guide us in the right direction.
+Sometimes, all we need is that one little push to guide us in the right direction.

 📺 Strongest Deliveryman